Ignavar/car-info-app/README.md

 # getting-started
-adjust REACT_APP_API_URL value in docker compose.yaml to the ip address of your machine you can find that in linux by running hostname -I and using ipconfig on windows you will require docker and docker compose to run this app. cd into the frontend directory and run docker build -t 3000:3000 car-info/frontend . then cd into the backend directory and run docker build -t 5000:5000 car-info/backend . finally cd into root directory and run docker compose up to start the app you can access in through
+adjust REACT_APP_API_URL value in docker compose.yaml to the ip address of your machine you can find that in linux by running hostname -I and on windows byusing ipconfig you will require docker and docker compose to run this app. cd into the frontend directory and run docker build -t 3000:3000 car-info/frontend . then cd into the backend directory and run docker build -t 5000:5000 car-info/backend . finally cd into root directory and run docker compose up to start the app you can access in through